esraa4antar/GCP-Project/README.md

     VM Module

-        vm instance with run Script.sh in Metadata
+        vm instance with run Script.sh in Metadata Service Account

-        Service Account
+        terraform init   # to initialize terraform
+        terraform apply  # to apply (create) above infrastructure in gcp

     Docker
         Build and push dockerfile of pyhton app in GCP regiistery